Niklan/niklan.net/app/Drupal/external_content/README.md

 # External Content

-This module provides functionality to fetch content from external sources ( local), process them and then pass it to plugins to do whatever you want with it.
+This module provides the ability to retrieve content from external sources, mainly local ones, process it, and then pass it to plugins so that they can use it as needed.

 - [x] Finder
 - [x] Identifier